omni-/Realm/README.md

 Realm
 =============

-A text-based rpg written in C#
+A text-based RPG written in C#.
-Make sure to unzip the game file before running.
 All rights reserved.
 Copyright 2013.